 Another outbreak of mystifying rashes occurred in 2010 in Belgium.
 This time, all patients were adults who used moist toilet paper.

-The UC research team used patch testing to determine the preservative used in the personal hygiene products was causing allergic reactions.
+The UC research team used patch testing to determine the preservative used in the personal hygiene products that were causing allergic reactions.
 Once use of the products ended, the rashes all cleared up.

 These products have been in popular use for many years but the rashes only started appearing in the last few years.
 Brand attributes this phenomenon to a manufacturing change.
 Originally, two preservatives were used - MI and MCI (methylchloroisothiazolinone) - but MCI was eventually omitted in an effort to avoid triggering allergic reactions.
 When the MCI was removed, a higher concentration of MI took its place.
 It’s this higher concentration of MI that is causing the rashes now.